 Most people, (and even cooks) I know, will bring their knives to someone who offers a "knife sharpening service".
 While there is nothing wrong with this, it can become expensive very quickly.
 Especially since most places charge one to two dollars per blade inch.

-If you have a 10 inch chefs knife, a boning knife and a paring knife that all need sharpening, you are all of a sudden looking at a bill ranging anywhere from 25 to 40 dollars.
+If you have a 10 inch chef's knife, a boning knife, and a paring knife that all need sharpening, you are all of a sudden looking at a bill ranging anywhere from 25 to 40 dollars.
 All for something you can learn to do yourself for free!

-Most professional cooks will learn how to sharpen their kitchen knives either in school or through on the job training.
+Most professional cooks will learn how to sharpen kitchen knives either in school or through on the job training.
 Some will even compete with fellow co-workers for who has the sharpest knives!
-Nothing bugs me more in a kitchen, then having someone just using my knife without permission.
+Nothing bugs me more in a kitchen, than having someone just using my knife without permission.
 I put a lot of time and effort into keeping my knives sharp enough to shave with, and don't want someone else messing with that edge!

 So how do you sharpen kitchen knives properly?

-So how do you go about becoming a knife sharpening guru!?
+So how do you go about becoming a knife-sharpening guru!?
 Ironically, it takes patience and practice...lots of practice.
 Your first go at sharpening a knife might not produce a samurai sword capable of slicing watermelons in half, but like with anything in life, if you stick with it, you will get better and develop a "feel" for how that particular knife needs to be sharpened.

 Materials Needed